 The Nature’s Best Photography Awards project was originally created in 1995 to inspire a greater public appreciation of the natural world through the art of photography and the extraordinary talents of photographers of all ages and nationalities, each year it draws over 20,000 submissions.

-This year, Roberson Museum and Science Center is proud to have 50 stunning prints are on display, complemented with pieces from our Loomis collection, which is comprised of dozens of animal specimens.
-This is the third and final year Roberson will display new photographs from this collection.
+This year, Roberson Museum and Science Center is proud to have over 45 stunning prints are on display, complemented with pieces from our Loomis collection, which is comprised of dozens of animal specimens.

 The only other place to find this exhibition in the country is at the Smithsonian Museum of Natural History!